Melwood “abilIT” Cybersecurity Training Program Creates a Diverse Workforce Pipeline for Employers

-(Upper Marlboro, MD, March 6, 2019) – Melwood, one of the largest nonprofit employers for people of differing abilities, has launched a new program, abilIT, to train people of differing abilities and injured veterans for high demand jobs in IT and cybersecurity.
+(Upper Marlboro, MD, March 6, 2019) – Melwood, one of the largest nonprofit employers for people with disabilities, has launched a new program, abilIT, to train people with disabilities and injured veterans for high demand jobs in IT and cybersecurity.

-Today, only four out of 10 people of differing abilities are employed leaving millions of qualified workers in search of a meaningful career path.
+Today, only four out of 10 people with disabilities are employed leaving millions of qualified workers in search of a meaningful career path.
 At the same time, there are more than 350,000 unfilled cybersecurity positions and demand has never been higher for entry-level professionals.
 “The abilIT program allows us to solve these two problems with one integrated solution that benefits participants and employers,” says Melwood President and CEO Cari DeSantis.

 Melwood partnered with industry leaders like Cybrary, the creator of the largest massive open online course (MOOC) in the cybersecurity arena to provide the technical training.
 “Cybrary is proud to team up with Melwood for the abilIT program.
 Our platform empowers individuals of all abilities and phases of their lives to ‘skill-up’ and better their position in the workforce.
 Participants gain entry-level IT expertise and self-assessment tools as they get ready to enter the cyber-security job market,” says Cybrary CEO Ralph Sita.

 The first abilIT classes are already underway and Melwood is working closely with potential employers to hire the future graduates.
-For more information on hiring an abilITgraduate, please visit melwood.org/abilIT.
+For more information on hiring an abilITgraduate, please visit https://melwood.org/jobs/abilit/

-“We’re inviting companies to take the Melwood challenge and explore all the advantages of hiring people of differing abilities and injured veterans.
+“We’re inviting companies to take the Melwood challenge and explore all the advantages of hiring people with disabilities and injured veterans.
 I will hold our workforce up against any out there because of the quality of their work and the dedication to their jobs,” says DeSantis.